 - The FOXES group enjoys a shortened version of the NatureYear day.
 Children participate in Opening Meeting, Teacher Led Activity Time, Child Led Activity Time, and Closing Circle.

-- These groups are offered on Tuesdays and Thursdays on a HALF DAY schedule (12 PM – 3 PM with optional enrollment in the Kids Unplugged after school program from 3 – 5:30 PM)
+- These groups are offered on a HALF DAY schedule (12 PM – 3 PM with optional enrollment in the Kids Unplugged after school program from 3 – 5:30 PM)

-- The HALF DAY schedule is intended for families who are homeschooling and may not be a good fit for children who are enrolled in a traditional school program.
+- The HALF DAY schedule is typically best for families who are homeschooling and may not be a good fit for children who are enrolled in a traditional school program.
 Homeschoolers are also welcome in the full day groups!

 - Participants in the full day groups may be enrolled for one day per week.
 Participants in the FOXES group may apply for enrollment for one or both program days.

-A view of age groups by day of the week for the 2022 – 2023 school year is HERE.
+A view of age groups offered by day of the week for the 2023 – 2024 school year is HERE.

 Learning and playing outside in all weather